kreshuklab/plant-seg/README.md

 conda install -c conda-forge python-elf
 ```

-* PlantSeg is under active development so it may happen that the models/configuration files saved in `~/.plantseg_modes`
+* PlantSeg is under active development, so it may happen that the models/configuration files saved in `~/.plantseg_modes`
 are outdated.
 In case of errors related to loading the configuration file, please close the PlantSeg app,
 remove `~/.plantseg_models` directory and try again.